-Demand Certificates and Loan Reserve Certificates do not mature and may be redeemed at any time upon written notice to CGIF, subject to our rights to require up to 30 days' prior written notice of any intended redemption.
+Demand Certificates, Loan Reserve Certificates, and Borrower Limited Demand Certificates do not mature and may be redeemed at any time upon written notice to CGIF, subject to our rights to require up to 30 days' prior written notice of any intended redemption.
 Redemptions by each holder will be limited to one per calendar month without a fee or charge.
 CGIF may charge a fee for additional redemptions in a single calendar month based on the administrative cost to CGIF to handle the redemption, subject to change at CGIF's sole discretion.
 Redemptions shall be made in the order of the receipt of notices by CGIF.
-Redemptions may not bring the holders' investment in the Demand Certificates or Loan Reserve Certificates below \$100.00.
-If this occurs, the Certificate in question that is at or below \$100.00 may be redeemed and the proceeds sent to the Certificate holder.
+Redemptions may not bring the holders' investment in the Demand Certificates, Loan Reserve Certificates, or Borrower Limited Demand Certificates below \$100.
+If this occurs, the Certificate in question that is at or below \$100 may be redeemed and the proceeds sent to the Certificate holder.